Clinic (Law) (CLGL)

 CLGL 0305.
 Externship: Criminal Justice Fieldwork.
 (2 or 3 Credits)

-Students in the General Externship Program secure their own field placement, approved by the Externship Program, and are required to complete a minimum number of fieldwork hours each week for 13 weeks during the semester (8 weeks in the summer).
-The minimum number of hours required depends on the number of fieldwork credits the student opts to be enrolled in.
+Students in the Externship Program are required to complete a minimum number of fieldwork hours each week for 13 weeks during the semester (8 weeks in the summer).
+The minimum number of hours required depends on the number of fieldwork credits the student is enrolled in.
 Students in the program must also be enrolled in an externship seminar course appropriate to their placement.
-Each seminar will focus on guided self-reflection on issues including ethics, the development of one’s professional identify, and practical skills such as legal research.
 Students may not register themselves for the Externship Program courses, and must apply through the program to be approved to enroll.
+For more information and to apply visit https://law.fordham.edu/applyexternships .

 Attributes: EXP, JD, LDS, PIS.